symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

 Let's say a company, CharlieChocolateFactory, wants to go public by tokenizing their shares and conducting an STO.
 They create a mosaic ``ccf.shares`` and configure it to be **restrictable**.
 To comply with regulations, the company wants only the participants that have passed the **KYC/AML** process to buy and transact their stock.

-This guide shows you how to use Catapult's :doc:`Mosaic Restriction <../../concepts/mosaic-restriction>` feature to define rules that determine which participants can transact with ``ccf.shares``.
+This guide shows you how to use |codename|'s :doc:`Mosaic Restriction <../../concepts/mosaic-restriction>` feature to define rules that determine which participants can transact with ``ccf.shares``.

 *************
 Prerequisites